suujia/credible-clients/README.md

 ## Write-up

-Give a brief summary of the approach you decided to take, and why!
-Include your model accuracy as well!
+Give a brief summary of the approach you took, and why!
+Include your model's accuracy/precision/recall scores as well!

 ## Data Format